markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 ![terminal window](./assets/step-1/100-terminal.png)

 In this window, type the command `pwd` and press Enter.
 The terminal will then display something like `/c/Users/YourName` on Windows or `/Users/YourName` on Mac.
-The command `pwd` stands for Print Working Directory and lets us know which folder (a.k.a. directory) the terminal is currently in.
+The command `pwd` stands for Print Working Directory and lets us know which folder (aka directory) the terminal is currently in.
 When you first open Terminal or Git Bash, you start in your user folder/directory.
 If you want to see what's in this directory, you could navigate to it through your operating system's GUI (by clicking on folder icons, etc.), but since we're already in the command line, let's try another command: `ls`.

 The `ls` command lists any files and folders within the current directory.
 Some common folders you might see in here are `Documents`, `Pictures`, `Music`, and `Desktop`.
 Fun fact: the desktop you see when your computer first starts is this folder in your user directory!
 Let's "go" there now from the command line by typing the following commands, pressing Enter after each line: